mprestin77/oci-container-instances/README.md

 In the terminal window on the client machine install [fn project CLI](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartocicomputeinstance.htm#)

-After that go to the parent directory oci-container-instance Edit func.yaml file.
+After that go to the parent directory oci-container-instance and edit func.yaml file.
 Set the values of the environment variables:
 ```
   AVAILABILITY_DOMAIN:
   COMPARTMENT_ID: